-However, unlike Asimov’s calendar, the first day of the year is not tied to a specific date on the Gregorian calendar but set at the precise day of the astronomical winter solstice in the Northern Hemisphere.
+Unlike Asimov’s calendar, the first day of the year is not tied to a specific date on the Gregorian calendar but begins at the midnight close to the time of the astronomical winter solstice in the Northern Hemisphere.
 On the Gregorian calendar, this day is currently either December 21 or 22.
-This makes for a more accurate calendar.

-This is modeled after the Solar Hijri calendar used in Iran and Afghanistan, which sets its new year at the precise day of the astronomical spring equinox.
-This–and not the Gregorian calendar, you Eurocentrists–is the most accurate calendar currently in use in the world.
-Both calendars and this one have 365 day regular years and leap years with 366 days.
 The Gregorian calendar sets its leap years at regular four year intervals, with exceptions made for years ending in 00 where the century is not divisible by four (i.e. 1700, 1800, 1900, 2100).
-However, by simply tying the first day of the year to the actual day of the winter solstice, the calendar never varies more than about a half day from the actual completion of one Earth orbit around the sun.
+However, by simply tying the first day of the year to the actual day of the winter solstice, the Solar Hijri and the Earth Epic calendars never vary more than about a half day from the actual completion of one Earth orbit around the sun.

-This, however, means that the incidences of the leap year are slightly more irregular than the Gregorian Calendar.
-Most of the time four years pass between leap years, but occasionally the interval is five years.
+With the Earth Epic and Solar Hijri calendars the interval between winter solstices determines the exact number of days in the year.
+Like the Gregorian Calendar, the interval is either 365 or 366 days, but this also means that the incidences of the leap year are slightly more irregular in the Solar Hijri and Earth Epic Calendars than in the Gregorian Calendar.
+Most of the time, four years pass between leap years, but occasionally the interval is five years.
 In the Earth Epic calendar, the last leap year was 11.717 (starting on 12/21/2016) and the next one will be on 11.721 (starting on 12/21/2020).
 The last five year interval between leap years was between 11.708 and 11.713 and the next one will be between 11.741 and 11.746.

 The Earth Epic Calendar sets the first day of the year at the Winter Solstice (rather than the Solar Hijri’s Spring Equinox) for several reasons.
 First, the adjustment from the Gregorian Calendar—the mostly widely used calendar in the world—is less difficult because the first day of the year in the Earth Epic calendar is just 10 or 11 days before the first day of the year in the Gregorian calendar, making adjustments easier.
 The Winter Solstice also coincides with holidays for many religions and cultures.
 This time is also often the midpoint between the autumn harvest and the spring planting season for much of the world, given that 90% of human beings live in the Northern Hemisphere.
 This period around the Winter Solstice is often a time for reflection.